geoffmazeroff/shamazon/ProjectPlan.md

 - Deploy to Azure (manually)
 - Add a CI/CD pipeline (ideas: containerize, generate Software Bill of Materials (SBOM))
 - Add data cleaning on 3rd-party API data ingestion (e.g., `16GB` vs `16 GB`)
+- There are some business rules the UI could show (e.g., 5 in stock combined with a minimum buy of 24 means the user can't do anything)
 - Create Playwright tests
 - It would be useful if the 3rd-party had more granular endpoints (e.g., one to get the headers for a product and another to get the details)
 - Add an actual cache (e.g., Redis) for caching results from 3rd-party API (30 second expiry); used meta.updatedAt to determine when to refresh cache